noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-02-primer_designing_protocol.md

 ![FASTA sequence *without* ambiguous bases](https://github.com/noga-ba/Noga-Mano_Lab_notebook/blob/3dc93c0219343012b07fa3f76bcb5f401959dd99/images/complete.jpg)

 - Copy and paste the sequence, including its header, to the document.
+- Edit the sequenced species names according to your WORD doc. (or go back to NCBI search): Mark the sequences number and 'edit sequence name'.
 - Save the document.

 #### **2. Performing multiple sequence alignment (ClustalW in MEGA)**